appellation/music-rpc/README.md

 ## Usage

+1. Create a Discord app in [the developer portal](https://discord.com/developers/applications)
+   - Set `http://localhost` as a redirect URI in the OAuth2 tab
-- Create a `.env` file in the project root
+2. Create a `.env` file in the project root
    - `CLIENT_ID`: the ID of your Discord app
-  - `CLIENT_SECRET`: the client secret of your Discord app (go to the "OAuth2" tab in the [developer portal](https://discord.com/developers/applications))
+   - `CLIENT_SECRET`: the client secret of your Discord app
    - `NGROK_AUTH_TOKEN`: the auth token, provided on the [ngrok dashboard](https://dashboard.ngrok.com)
    - `NGROK_DOMAIN`: a valid ngrok domain associated with your account (you can get one for free on the ["Domains" tab](https://dashboard.ngrok.com/domains))
-- `pnpm tauri build`
+3. `pnpm tauri build`
-- Install the resulting binary
+4. Install the resulting binary
-- Enjoy!
+5. Enjoy!

 ### Notes